 Home screen launcher, Splash screen, fullscreen mode

-This is very easy thing to do.
+This is a very easy thing to do.
 Unfortunately, it doesn’t completely work on all major browsers and mobile OSes yet.

 Create manifest.json file, in ember app, put it into /public folder.
 Manifest file contains some crucial information like app name, display orientation, start_url, icons, splash screen.
 You could create it manually or search for manifest file generator.
 I’ve used this one.